zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 which the announcer should have the corresponding Announcement Secret Key.

 ### Timed authenticators
-A "timed authenticator" (or "Timed Auth") is a 32-byte bytestring used as a time-limited authorisation token.
-Its precise construction need not be considered part of the protocol, since it need only to be verifiable by its setter, so the following definition should be considered a guideline.

-The **timed authenticator** of a bytestring is the HMAC-SHA-512256 authenticator of the concatenation of `unix_time/20` as a `uint64_t` and the bytestring, using a secret key held for this exclusive purpose.
+The **timed authenticator** (or **Timed Auth**) of a bytestring with a certain timeout `timeout` is the 32-byte HMAC-SHA-512256 authenticator of the concatenation of `unix_time/timeout` as a `uint64_t` and the bytestring, using a secret key held for this exclusive purpose.

-To verify a purported timed authenticator of some data, a node uses their secret key to generate the timed authenticator for the current time and also that for 20 seconds prior, and considers the authenticator valid if it is equal to either of these.
+To verify a purported timed authenticator of a bytestring, a node uses their secret key to generate the timed authenticator for the current time and also that for `timeout` seconds prior, and considers the authenticator valid if it is equal to either of these.

 ### Data Search Request and Response
 These packets form an RPC DHT Packet pair.